 An attorney can also help negotiate with your parents on your behalf, potentially getting consent and permission for emancipation, which can help this process be much smoother and simpler.

 If you are a minor seeking emancipation or “divorce” from your parents, contact The Queenan Law Firm’s Texas emancipation lawyers today.
 Our attorneys represent minors seeking emancipation and can help you claim the legal rights you need to get married, enter into contracts, and make other legal decisions for yourself.
-To schedule a free legal consultation, contact our law offices today at (817) 476-1797.
+To schedule a legal consultation, contact our law offices today at (817) 476-1797.